joelvh/FBAPI.js/README.md

 ### Accessing the full Facebook Javascript SDK with promises

-The Facebook Javascript SDK is accessible through the global variable "FB".
+The official Facebook Javascript SDK is accessible through the global variable "FB".
-However, to take advantage of the promise architecture of FBAPI.js, you can access the SDK through the FBAPI.sdk() method.
+However, to take advantage of the promise architecture of FBAPI.js, you can access the SDK through the FBAPI.ready() (or the alias FBAPI.$()) method.
 This ensures that your call to the API will work, whether or not the SDK is loaded yet.

 You can simply ensure your code gets a reference to "FB" before it's loaded by calling the helper method with a callback.

-    FBAPI.sdk(function(FB) {
+    FBAPI.ready(function(FB) {
         //No matter if the global veriable exists yet, this callback will be fired when it's ready
     });